carlosjzamoras/A-B-Testing-Red-and-White-Wine/README.md

 ![red_white_wine_distribution](https://github.com/user-attachments/assets/a7f7bc27-da1c-4356-8309-e7ecc1055c32)

 #### Initial Remarks
 A quick inspection reveals a similar mean in quality score between the two wines.
-However, the distrbutions for the white wine appears to be normal while the red wine quality score is close to normal but slightly narrower with a slight left skew.
+However, the distrbutions for the white wine appears to be normal while the red wine quality score is close to normal but shows slightly different peak.
 We do not perform any data transformations but we do check for outliers below in the form of a box-and-whisker plot.

 ```python
 # Check for outliers